Cup Metaphor

 Here, have a cup.

-Let’s say you had a cup, a teacup, let’s say, and you smashed it on the ground into five pieces.
-Now you have to ask yourself, “Is that a broken teacup, or just five whole pieces of a teacup?”
+Let’s say you were just handed a cup.
+Logically, after receiving this gift, you decided to smash it on the ground — into five pieces (We’re assuming, of course, that you’re an asshole.).
+Well, now you have to ask yourself, “Is that still one broken cup, or just five whole pieces of a cup?”

-And I know what you’re thinking.
+I know what you’re thinking.
 “Whole pieces?
-Connor, there’s no such thing as a whole piece.”
+Author, there’s no such thing as a whole piece.”
 Ah!
 But imagine this: Now you take one of those pieces and smash it into five more!
-You have to ask even more questions.
-“Is this nine whole pieces of a teacup?
-Four whole pieces of a teacup and one broken piece?
-Or is it just, a broken, tea cup?”
+You have to ask yourself even more questions now.
+“Is this nine whole pieces of a cup?
+Four whole pieces of a cup and one broken piece?
+Or is it just, a broken, cup?”
 You take things apart twice, and suddenly your whole world is flipped upside down.
 Can a piece be whole?
 If it can... what is a "complete" item, and what's an incomplete one?
 When are things actually WHOLE, and when are they truly BROKEN?
-When broken twice, are smaller pieces... "pieces", or does size not actually matter?
-Are they still "a whole piece"?
-Look above.
-Read again, and tell me if you can answer down in the comments.
+When it's broken twice, are the smaller pieces... "pieces", or does size not actually matter in terms of completeness?
+Is an atom still considered "a whole piece"?
+It has a name… does that make it whole?
+Look above, and reconsider your life choices.
+(And buy me a new cup, dammit!)

 I'll be honest, I don't think that you can answer this.
 I don't think there is an answer.
 This could be why people don’t actually look into things objectively all day long.
 If they did, it might melt their brains, haha.

-You can make anything, or any thought, seem complex, or incomplete, by breaking it apart enough, like a teacup being broken down into its atoms and beyond.
-The only question is if you can place your smaller concepts back together again, in the correct forms that are a larger idea and the newer, more expansive, and more progressive, concepts that go with it.
-Can you take all of those atoms, and somehow, against all odds, place them all back, piece by piece, until it forms the teacup again?
-Or is a teacup just too complex of a subject for you?
+You can make anything, or any thought, seem complex, or incomplete, by breaking it apart enough, like a cup being broken down into its atoms and beyond.
+The only question is if you can place all of your smaller concepts back together again, in the correct forms that create a much larger idea and the newer, more expansive concepts that go with it.
+Can you take all of those atoms, and somehow, against all odds, place them back, piece by piece, until it forms the cup again?
+Or is a cup just too complex of a subject for you?
 It's true.
-Even the simple things can be made complex, but...
+Even the simple things can be made complex, buuuuuut...